robenkleene/collections/cards/computer-science.md

 - **Which data structures and variables do you need to implement a least recently used cache?
 Why?** An associative array to look up values by key, a doubly linked list to track last-accessed order (it's doubly linked so a node can delete itself in `O(1)`), and variables for capacity and current size.
 - **Which two operations use the doubly linked list in a least recently used cache?
 How?** When adding or accessing a key-value pair, move its node to the head of the linked list.
 When adding a key-value pair, if the cache is over capacity, then remove the key-value pair for the tail node.
-- **What is a trick for deleting a node that you just have a pointer to in a singly linked list in `O(1)`?
-What has to be true for this technique to work?** Set the nodes value to the value of the next node, and delete the next node.
-The list must be circular for this technique to work, otherwise you can't delete the last node.
+- **How do you implement getting a value from a least recently used cache?** Get the node from the hash table, and move it to the front of the list
+- **How do you implement setting a value in a least recently used cache?** If there's an existing node for that key, set it to the new value and move it to head.
+Otherwise, make a new node, and add it, increment the size.
+If the size is over capacity, remove the tail of the linked list, including from the cache, and decrement the size.

 ### Dynamic Programming